mattreport/Matts-Podgrabber/README.md

 ## Installation
 1. Ensure Python 3 is installed on your system.
-2. Install the required Python libraries by running:
+2. Install the required Python libraries by running: pip install requests feedparser tqdm

 ## How to Operate
 1. Run the script in a terminal or command prompt: python matts_podgrabber.py